AshridgeTechnologies/elemento/stories/Formula improvements Part 1.md

 - Formula errors displayed in the property editor
 - Auto use value of controls
 - Formulas can be multiline eg Record
+- Bugs in setting initial values of Number input